learn-co-students/dsc-learn-lessons-dc-ds-career-042219/README.md

 # Working with Lessons on Learn

+## Introduction

+This lesson will give you practice with the workflow we're using for the rest of the course and will give you some hands on practice with important tools that you will need to be familiar with as a professional data scientist: the command line, git, GitHub and Jupyter Notebook.

 ## Objectives
+You will be able to:
-* Make changes to a jupyter notebook and push it up to GitHub
+* Make changes to a Jupyter Notebook and push it up to GitHub
 * Perform basic computations in a Jupyter Notebook and store them in a variable

 ## The Command Line

 Before we get into Data Science and Jupyter Notebooks, we'll need to know a tiny bit about our command line.
-When conducting data science (or programming in general), its helpful to get orientated with the command line.
-On mac computers, this is the terminal application.
+When conducting data science (or programming in general), it's important to get comfortable with the command line.
+On Mac computers, this is the terminal application.
+On Windows computers, we'll use "Git Bash".
 The command line serves as a low level interpreter through which you, the user, can send commands directly to the computer.
 As a computer user, you previously have probably sent commands to the computer through a graphical user interface (GUI) such as a web browser, text editor, photo editor, or any other of the myriad of computer programs now in existence.
 While the command line is initially daunting with its cryptic looking text, we will quickly see some of the many advantages it can have.

 ## Cloning Learn.co lessons to your local hard drive
 One of the many useful features of the command line will be using git to clone local copies of the curriculum hosted on learn.co.
 This will allow you to work offline and save changes as you work through exercises and start programming!